AdobeDocs/media-analytics.en/help/implementation/variables/ads/ad-length.md

 ﻿---
 title: Ad length
 description: Set the length of each ad in seconds.
-The value populates both the Ad length dimension and the Ad length classification.
 feature: Streaming Media
 role: Developer
 ---